MV Glen Massan Review and Specifications

 Review of MV Glen Massan

-MV Glen Massan and MV Glen Tarsan are traditional wooden fishing boats that have been ingeniously refurbished.
-Each accommodates a maximum of 11 travelers in 6 double cabins, despite the fact there is room for 12 passengers.
-Owners Ken Grant and Andy Thoms bought the ship in 2004.
-The vessel was constructed in Baltimore (County Cork, Ireland) in 1975 and re-launched in 2007.
-Both ships are small by the standards of most cruise vessels, which is why they can sail where other ships cannot.
+The ship Glen Massan and its fleetmate Glen Tarsan are traditional wooden fishing boats ingeniously reconstructed into cruise ships.
+Each boats accommodates maximum 11 passengers in 6 double cabins.
+Shipowners Ken Grant and Andy Thoms bought the vessel in 2004.
+It was constructed in Baltimore (County Cork, Ireland) in 1975 and re-launched (as cruise ship) in 2007.

 Both Glen Tarsan and Glen Massan have gold-painted funnels. they were built for the Irish fishing fleet by the Irish Government, but the Glen Massan ship was destined to be broken up when her present owners bought and save her from destruction.
 Then they decided to restore the vessel and transform it into mini-cruise ship.
 Glen Tarsan was introduced in 2007 after similar restoration.
 Glen Massan and Glen Tarsan offer 3- and 6-night round-trip sailings from Oban, Scotland to Argyll and the Hebrides.